You've likely heard of the two types of protein found in dairy milk: casein and whey. But have you ever considered which one is better for you?

-Research remains inconclusive on if one protein source is more beneficial to strength-training athletes.
-One study found no difference in strength gains9 between collegiate athletes taking whey vs. casein supplements, while another study that looked at bodybuilders found an increase in strength gains10 in the whey supplement group.
-Whey protein has also been shown to enhance muscle recovery11 after resistance training.
+While research remains inconclusive on if one protein source is more beneficial to strength-training athletes, one study that looked at bodybuilders found an increase in strength gains9 in the whey supplement group.
+Whey protein has also been shown to enhance muscle recovery10 after resistance training.

 So instead of feeling the need to slam a whey protein shake after your workout, you can just eat protein throughout the day to promote muscle growth.
 Most experts agree that eating 25 to 30 grams of high-quality protein in each meal is a solid strategy for filling your daily protein needs (typically at least 100 grams per day for active people).

 If your health goal is to lose weight (specifically fat), upping your protein intake can help you reach it.
 "Increasing protein intake during periods of calorie restriction would benefit someone trying to lose weight," says Nepocatych.
 "Both muscle and fat mass are lost during weight loss.
 Therefore, higher protein intake [throughout the day] will help to preserve muscle mass and burn more calories."

 It's best to get most of your protein from whole-food sources, but whey and casein protein powders can help you fill gaps where needed so you can make sure your body is getting the protein it needs.

 Transparency is also key, and you'll want to look for a company that shares the amino acid profile of its products.
 Avoid extra sugars and additives, and opt for more sustainable USDA-certified organic or certified grass-fed proteins whenever you can.